-The Regional Office of Education are currently soliciting civic leaders to identify/encourage interested individuals to become a Give 30 mentor.
+The Madison County Regional Office of Education are currently soliciting civic leaders to identify/encourage interested individuals to become a Give 30 mentor.
 The individual will contact the ROE for a criminal background check.
 This process will not involve a fee.
 All clean applicants will complete an interest form to be shared with participating school districts.
 The mentor will be asked to Give 30 minutes a week to meet with the student they will be asked to mentor.
 A guide will be provided to each mentor as an outline to engage in discussion with the student.
 Upon the need of a mentor, the individual will be contacted and placed in communication with the respective building principal.
 The principal will meet with the mentor and decide on an agreeable meeting time for the student and the mentor.
 Such an arrangement may be made around a typical lunch schedule.
 The duration of the mentoring experience may be short term or may continue.
-In either case, monitoring and progress reports on the relationships between will need to be reviewed.
+In either case, monitoring and progress reports on the relationships will need to be reviewed.

 All Give 30 mentors are expected to give thirty minutes a week to mentor an identified at risk youth.
 The mentors are to present themselves in a positive way to the student.
 The key is to foster a positive impression to live a good respectful life.
 The mentor needs to be a role model figure for the student.
 Mentors are expected to engage in dialogue with the youth to discuss school performance, issues at school, issues at home, and issues in the community.
 Mentors may assist with homework, offer to read an article about an event, or share some career experience.
 Mentors are expected to keep the relationship professional and at no time exchange emails or social media contact information that could lead to suspicious out-of-school activity.
 Individuals will mentor students of the same gender so greater commonality in discussion may take place.

 You Can Make A Difference.